lexcion/cse15l-lab-reports/lab-report-2-week-4.md

 ## Intro

-In this lab report I will be going over three code changes I made in lab 3 to fix a bug.
+In this lab report I will be going over three code changes I made in lab 3 to fix or look for bugs.

 ## Code Change 1